-Spinal fusion surgery is the mechanical linking of two or more bones to completely immobilize (or remove) the joints between them.
-Most commonly performed in the lumbar spine, this controversial surgery, is performed for conditions such as scoliosis, degenerative joint disease, disc herniations, and spinal tumors.
+Spinal fusion surgery is the mechanical linking of two or more bones to completely immobilize the joints between them.
+Most commonly performed in the lumbar spine, this controversial surgery is performed for conditions such as scoliosis, degenerative joint disease, disc herniations, and spinal tumors.
 It accounted for 3% of operating room procedures in 2011 – a 70% growth since 2001.

-In 2012, the Oregon Health and Sciences University conducted a study to investigate a link between PTSD and elective spinal fusion surgery (elective meaning that the surgery wasn’t absolutely necessary but that the patient chose that treatment option over other forms of management such as physical medicine, etc.) The researchers did find a link and calculated the odds of developing PTSD after spinal fusion surgery to be 20% (1 in 5).
+In 2012, the Oregon Health and Sciences University conducted a study to investigate a link between PTSD and elective spinal fusion surgery.
+Elective meaning that the surgery wasn’t absolutely necessary but that the patient chose that treatment option over other treatment options.
+The researchers did find a link and calculated the odds of developing PTSD after spinal fusion surgery to be 20% (1 in 5).

 All surgeries have risks.
 Some more than others and often times, the benefits will outweigh those risks.
 But it’s important to be made aware of all the potential risks when electing to have any procedure.
 The development of Post Traumatic Stress Disorder following spinal fusion surgery is not often talked about but with odds of 20%, it’s worth knowing and making sure you and your surgeon have a plan for follow up care and post surgical support.

 Dr. Lell would be happy to answer questions or provide more information discussed in this blog post.
 Contact him through our Contact Page.